twonas/twona-api-docs/requests/README.md

 **user_owner**   | integer | Id of the owner
 **label**   | integer | Id of the label

-To order the list of requests, you can add a short query `short_by` as field1,field2 (#search-queries).
+To order the list of requests, you can add a sort query `sort_by` as field1,field2 (#search-queries).

 Order fields: